dtiesling/flask-muck/README.md

 - Fully compatible with any other Flask method-based or class-based views.
 Mix & match with your existing views.
 - Pre and post callbacks configurable on all manipulation endpoints.
 Allow for adding arbitrary logic before and after Create, Update or Delete operations.

+## Documentation

+Please visit the docs at [https://dtiesling.github.io/flask-muck/](https://dtiesling.github.io/flask-muck/) for explanation of all features and advanced usage guides.

+There are also examples of complete Flask apps using Flask-Muck in the [examples](./examples) directory.

 ## Install